guimedina/guimedina/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 Graduating in Systems Analysis and Development - UCB, currently in a career transition, specializing in Offensive Security & RED Team.
+  - 💬 Graduating in Systems Analysis and Development, currently in a career transition, specializing in Offensive Security & RED Team.
 With over 5 years of experience as an NFT Artist, with Works of Art exhibited at renowned events and exhibitions, such as PRIMER Music Festival 2023, held in Athens - Greece.

   - ⚡ As I'm self-taught, I am always looking for new horizons and challenges.
 Combining technology with the universe of collectible Digital Arts on BlockChain.
 I have vast knowledge in Operating Systems, Hardware & Software and other subjects related to the Technological environment.
 </details>